|

 as a student, instructor, competition referee and grading examiner.

-The club is fortunate to be supported by a female black belt third dan senior
+The club is fortunate to be supported by a female black belt second dan assistant

-instructor, and several male black belt third dan senior instructors.
+instructor, and several male black belt shodan assistant instructors.

 KEYWORTH BUDOKAI is an associate member of